 In Austria anyone who envisages handling with radioactive sources exceeding the exemption limits must apply for a license according to Article 10 of the Radiation Protection Act.
-The relevant regional authorities ("Bezirkshauptmannschaften") of each Austrian Province are the competent licensing authorities in this respect.
+The relevant regional authorities of each Austrian Province are the competent licensing authorities in this respect.

-The Radiation Protection Act obliges the Federal Minister of Agriculture, Forestry, Environment and Water Management (BMLFUW) to implement, maintain and update the centralised register for all radioactive sources exceeding the exemption levels.
-Exemptions from the requirement to report are made i.e. in case the radioactive material is below given activity limits or in case of transports of radioactive material in compliance with the relevant transport regulations.
+The Radiation Protection Act obliges the Federal Minister of Agriculture, Forestry, Environment and Water Management (BMLFUW) to implement, maintain and update the centralised register for all radioactive sealed sources exceeding the exemption levels.
+Exemptions from the requirement to report are made i.e. in case the radioactive material is below given activity limits.
 This register which was put into operation in 2006 contributes to estimate future amounts of radioactive waste.
-The register requires information regarding source specifications, such as nuclide, activity, etc., manufacturer, licence holder, and details regarding the intended use of the source.
-License holders are granted a grace period for filing the necessary reports for existing sources.
+The register requires information regarding source specifications, such as nuclide, activity, etc., manufacturer, license holder, and details regarding the intended use of the source.

-Since Austria is a Member State of the European Union, the Council Directive 122/2003/Euratom on High Activity Sealed Sources and Orphan Sources^{xiv} is applied.
+Since Austria is a Member State of the European Union, the Council Directive 122/2003/Euratom on High Activity Sealed Sources and Orphan Sources is applied.
 The Directive defines high activity sealed sources (=HASS) on the basis of their total activity.
 In line with the Directive the licensee of a HASS has to notify the purchase, possession, storage and any kind of transfer (remanufacture or disposal) to the Central Source Register.